-Previously, we have asserted that the earnings of our foreign subsidiaries were indefinitely reinvested to finance our foreign activities, and, as such, these earnings were not available to our stockholders or to finance our domestic activities.
-As a result of the Tax Reform Act and the deemed repatriation of the accumulated earnings of our foreign subsidiaries in 2017, we have determined that we will no longer permanently reinvest our foreign earnings.
-Accordingly, our earnings and cash are available to finance both our domestic and foreign activities.
-We expect to record the withholding income tax impact associated with the potential distribution of earnings of our foreign subsidiaries; however, we have not provided income tax on the outside basis difference of our international subsidiaries as management does not intend to dispose of these subsidiaries and structuring alternatives exist to mitigate any potential liability should a disposition take place.
+Our worldwide cash balances are available to finance both our domestic and foreign activities.
+If and when circumstances require, we expect to record the withholding income tax impact associated with the potential distribution of earnings of our foreign subsidiaries; however, we have not provided income tax on the outside basis difference of our international subsidiaries as management does not intend to dispose of these subsidiaries and structuring alternatives exist to mitigate any potential liability should a disposition take place.

-At December 31, 2018, we had cash available for current operations of \$154.1 million and investments in U.S. Treasury bills of \$299.8 million, all of which matured at various times during January 2019.
+At December 31, 2019, we had cash available for current operations of \$156.3 million.
+In addition, as of January 1, 2020, our contractual backlog was \$1.6 billion, of which \$0.8 billion is expected to be realized during 2020.

-We have historically invested a significant portion of our cash flows in the enhancement of our drilling fleet.
-The amount of cash required to meet our capital commitments is determined by evaluating the need to upgrade our rigs to meet specific customer requirements and our ongoing rig equipment enhancement/replacement programs.
-We make periodic assessments of our capital spending programs based on current and expected industry conditions and make adjustments to them if required.
+We have historically invested a significant portion of our cash flows in the enhancement of our drilling fleet and our ongoing rig equipment replacement and capital maintenance programs.
+The amount of cash required to meet our capital commitments is determined by evaluating the need to upgrade our rigs to meet specific customer requirements and our rig equipment enhancement, maintenance and replacement programs.
+We make periodic assessments of our capital spending programs based on current and expected industry conditions and our cash flow forecast.

-Based on our cash available and contractual backlog, we believe our 2019 capital spending and debt service requirements will be funded from our cash and cash equivalents, future operating cash flows and borrowings under our credit agreements, as needed.
-See "- Sources and Uses of Cash - Rig Reactivation, Upgrade and Other Capital Expenditures."
+Based on our cash available and contractual backlog, we believe our 2020 capital spending and debt service requirements will be funded from a combination of our cash and cash equivalents, future operating cash flows and borrowings under our credit agreements.
+See "- Sources and Uses of Cash - Upgrades and Other Capital Expenditures."